DougInAMug/contextExample/README.md

 vite
 ```

-This repo shows two minimal examples which use react context to do the same thing: use an onClick to update shared state.
-A third example uses prop drilling tot the same effect.
-The component structure is:
+This repo shows 4 minimal examples (button click -> display count) of how state can be shared _across_ react components.
+Each branch holds a different method:

+- `main`: using context, with as much as possible abstracted to the context.
+- `minimal-context`: using context, with as little as possible abstracted to the context.
+- `prop-drilling`: with props passed down through intermediary components.
+- `prop-sharing-composition`: with props passed directly to sub-child components.

+The component structure in each case is:

 - App
     - Parent
         - Button
     - Parent
         - Child

-Context is used at the App level to allow a button press to update a counter and show the count in the child.

-The main branch puts as much as possible into the `CountContext.ts(x)`.
-The `minimal-context` branch puts in as little as possible.
-The `composition-prop-sharing` example achieves the same effect using `useState` at the app level, and sharing it child and button components via props, without prop-drilling.

 ![](./screenshot.png)